Skip to content

 Being placed in the available candidate pool does not guarantee that an applicant will be matched to, or ultimately selected for, a Specialist project.

-If an application does not meet the minimum eligibility requirements, the applicant will be notified via email that they are not being added to the available candidate pool.
+If an application does not meet the minimum eligibility requirements, the applicant will be notified via email that the applicant is not being added to the available candidate pool.
 Applicants are encouraged to review their materials and consider reapplying once they are able to demonstrate the minimum eligibility requirements.

 2. Matching